 We’re happy to announce the return of our in-person docent tours!
 Looking for insights into contemporary art?
 Need a review of art appreciation 101?
 Want to know more about a specific artist or technique featured in an exhibition?
 Take a docent-led tour!
 Docents are gifted tour guides eager to share their knowledge in informal, interactive hour-long tours.
 This is a terrific way to learn more about art and history while you visit.
 Docent-led tours last 45 minutes to an hour and are free to members and included with admission for non-members.
-Visitors can take a guided tour of the exhibitions Fluid Formations: The Legacy of Glass in the Pacific Northwest and El Zodíaco Familiar in the Lightcatcher.
+Beginning Nov.
+4, 2021, visitors can take a guided tour of the exhibition Up Close & Personal: The Body in Contemporary Art in the Lightcatcher.
 Visit our Docent Tour page for details.

 The Museum offers history tours of Old City Hall.
 Our trained docents take participants through the building and down to the basement of Old City Hall to see the historic jail rooms, including a padded cell from the days of prohibition.
 Learn more at our Docent Tour page.

 Go on a self-guided outdoor walking tour of Bellingham.
 Experience the evolution of downtown Bellingham through historic photographs available as an interactive story map on your smart phone (or on your desktop computer if you want an armchair tour).
 You will see how downtown has changed since the first settlers arrived in 1852.
 Photos are from the Whatcom Museum’s Photo Archives.
 To take the tour visit www.cob.org/historytours.

 History Sunset Cruises